pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

   storageClass: null
   storageUser: null
   storageGroup: null
   #!
 Credentials for accessing training portal instances.
-If not specified, then
+If not specified,
-  #! random passwords are generated which you can obtain from the custom resource
+  #! random passwords are generated that you can obtain from the custom resource
   #! for the training portal.
   portalCredentials:
     systemAdmin: